Best Crypto Advertising Networks in 2026 (+ How to Actually Convert the Traffic)

 10. Adshares

-Adshares is a decentralized advertising ecosystem built on its own blockchain — enabling direct advertiser-to-publisher relationships without intermediaries.
-It supports display ads, native ads, and metaverse/virtual world advertising placements, making it one of the few networks with dedicated metaverse inventory.
+Adshares is a decentralized advertising ecosystem built on its own blockchain – enabling direct advertiser-to-publisher relationships without intermediaries.
+It supports display ads, native ads, and metaverse/virtual world advertising placements.

 Best for: Projects targeting metaverse, gaming, and virtual world audiences.
-Also strong for Web3 projects wanting decentralized ad infrastructure with transparent payment flows.
+Strong for Web3 projects wanting decentralized ad infrastructure.

-Notable: Dedicated metaverse ad placements — a niche but growing category as Web3 gaming expands.
+Notable: Dedicated metaverse ad placements – a niche but growing category.

 11. Mintfunnel

 Best for: Native advertising and crypto PR distribution.
-Particularly effective for teams launching new products who want guaranteed exposure on credible crypto publications alongside standard display.
+Particularly effective for teams launching new products who want guaranteed exposure on credible crypto publications.

 12. Addressable

 Notable: On-chain data as the targeting basis rather than cookie-based behavioral proxies.
-Similar philosophy to ChainAware’s Web3 Personas but applied to the acquisition side rather than on-site conversion.
-For context on how on-chain wallet targeting works and where it fits, see our Web3 Growth Platforms comparison.
+For context on how on-chain wallet targeting fits the growth stack, see our Web3 Growth Platforms comparison.

 13. CoinAd